tessgi/TessGiWebsite/content/pages/the-mission/science.md

 [TOC]

-During the TESS primary mission, TESS is searching for planets outside of our solar system with a primary goal of finding nearby planets that are amenable to characterization with ground-based follow-up surveys.
-Specifically, the primary science requirements of the TESS mission are as follows:
+During the TESS primary mission, TESS searched for planets outside of our solar system with a primary goal of finding nearby planets that are amenable to characterization with ground-based follow-up surveys.
+Specifically, the primary science requirements of the TESS Prime Mission was as follows:

 1. Search over 200,000 stars to discover planet with periods <10 days and radii <2.5 Earth radii orbiting the brightest stars in the solar neighborhood and discover planets with radii at least 2.5 Earth radii distributed across the celestial sphere.